opencog/docker/indigo/README.md

 ros-indigo-base
 ===============
-Docker files for Hanson Robotics expressive heads.
-Currently, the most sophisticated container here is for the Eva head, which uses a UVC webcam with scripted behavior trees to drive a blender model of Eva, a female head that can express a variety of emotional gestures.
+Docker files for Hanson Robotics robots and heads.
+The most sophisticated of the bunch is Eva, an animated female head, capable of seeing you (via a webcam), talking to you (via a chatbot), and engaging you (and your guests) in social interaction.
+She will make eye contact, and express her pleasure with smiles and looks of surprise and happiness.

 ## Hierarchy and dependents

 * `base` contains a docker image defining only the basic ROS indigo nodes shared by all robots, and nothing more.

 * `blender` contains a docker image for ROS and blender.
 Depends on base, above.

 * `eva` contains the full end-to-end development environment for the Hanson Robotics Eva head.
-This includes a half-dozen ROS nodes for camera and vision processing, scripted behavior trees, motor controllers, and a web-based user interface.
+This includes a half-dozen ROS nodes for camera and vision processing.

-* `eva-owyl` contains an older version of the `eva` environment, one that does not use OpenCog in any way.
-It controls behavior using the Owyl behavior tree system.
-It does not include any chatbot interfaces.
-It serves as a stable demo of the basic Eva blender head, together with the ROS nodes and messaging systems to control it.
-  Developmentally, though, this is a dead-end.
+* `eva-owyl` is a a stand-alone demo of the basic Hanson Robotics Eva blender rig, showing the full range of emotional facial expressions, ranging from happiness to frustration, excitement to boredom, as well as gestures such as shakes, nods, blinks and a keep-alive breathing cycle.
+It includes basic vision processing and basic human-face awareness behavior, but without a chatbot or any OpenCog processing software.
+This is a stand-alone demo, without any other dependencies.
+It is representative of the state of development of the Hanson Robotics Eva blender rig, as of May 2015.

 ## Miscellaneous packages